slaski-mateusz/data-diode-proxy/README.md

 This program has to:

 * Read source data.
-* Split it into packages fit to DD allowed package size.
+* Split it into packages fit to Data Diode allowed package size.
 * Put it into sending buffer with configured TTL (time to live) and with unique ascending ids.
 * Send it cyclically until TTL is reached.
 * Remove outdated package from buffer